Netflix stealth price hike as it axes “Basic” plan

 What is Netflix Basic?

-So unless you lived in the same household where different family members stream or download different shows at the same time, or you desperately want full HD (1080dip) or UHD (4K), then the Basic tier is the winner.
+So unless you lived in the same household where different family members stream or download different shows at the same time, or you desperately want full HD (1080dip) or UHD (4K), then the Basic tier was the winner.

 What has happened to Netflix Basic?

-As broken by the Cordbusters website, Netflix has removed this Basic tier for all new customers, and it’s no longer available for existing subscribers to switch to.
+As broken by the Cordbusters website, Netflix removed this Basic tier for all new customers, and it’s no longer available for existing subscribers to switch to.

 So you’ll instead have to choose one of the other ways to get access – some cheaper but with restrictions, and some more expensive.
 I’ll come back to these in a moment.